SevcikMichal/raspberry_kubeadm_cluster/README.md

 - Applies **common configuration** to all nodes (such as disabling swap, installing container runtimes).
 - Installs and configures Kubernetes components and dependencies.
 - Automatically **joins worker nodes** to the Kubernetes cluster.
+- Installs flux using bootstrap with private repo.
+Afterwards the management of the cluster is purely done via gitops.
 - Modular structure with **Ansible roles** for common tasks, control plane setup, and worker node setup.

 ## Project Structure